rwbogl/radix-sort/README.md

 This is an implementation of the radix sort described in _The Art of Computer
 Programming: Sorting and Searching_ section 5.2.5.
 The radix sort is interesting in that it may be as close as sorts come to operating in O(n) time.
 For a general overview, see [notes.pdf](./notes.pdf).
-For a in-depth explanation, see the chapter in TAOCP.
+For an in-depth explanation, see the chapter in TAOCP.

 Here are example runs on sorting random data compared to the C library's